pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 #  - remove: records all duplicate records to the lightning_task_info database, like the 'record' algorithm.
 But it removes all duplicate records from the target table to ensure a consistent
 #    state in the target TiDB.
 # duplicate-resolution = 'none'
-# The number of KV pairs sent in one request in the "local" backend.
+# The number of KV pairs sent in one request in physical import mode.
 # send-kv-pairs = 32768
-# The directory of local KV sorting in the "local" backend.
+# The directory of local KV sorting in physical import mode.
 If the disk
 # performance is low (such as in HDD), it is recommended to set the directory
 # on a different disk from `data-source-dir` to improve import speed.
 # sorted-kv-dir = ""
-# The concurrency that TiKV writes KV data in the "local" backend.
+# The concurrency that TiKV writes KV data in physical import mode.
 # When the network transmission speed between TiDB Lightning and TiKV
 # exceeds 10 Gigabit, you can increase this value accordingly.
 # range-concurrency = 16
+# Limits the bandwidth in which TiDB Lightning writes data into each TiKV
+# node in physical import mode.
+0 by default, which means no limit.
+# store-write-bwlimit = "128MiB"

 [mydumper]
 # Block size for file reading.
 Keep it longer than the longest string of the data source.